Rishi Sunak: It’s time to cut tax to grow Britain’s economy

 Making a speech to mark the halving of inflation, something he promised to do at the stary of the year, Mr Sunak said the government could now “turn our attention to cutting tax”.

-The PM suggested a cut to personal taxes were on the way by saying “we will reward work” and take measures to “get the economy growing” – amid growing expectation that he and Mr Hunt have opted for a cut to national insurance.
+The PM suggested a cut to personal taxes was on the way by saying “we will reward work” and would take measures to “get the economy growing” – amid growing expectation that he and Mr Hunt have opted for a cut to national insurance.

 The Independent understands that a controversial cut to inheritance tax is now off the table, pushed back until at least next year.